Indo-Pacific Fish Conference and the Australian Society for Fish Biology20-24 November 2023, Auckland, New Zealand Keep me updated

 Auckland is a modern city offering a variety of cultural experiences, accommodation and entertainment options for every taste and budget.
 The city is a key regional hub, with transport connections to multiple cities across New Zealand, Australia, the Pacific and beyond.

 The University of Auckland is an internationally recognised university that provides outstanding conference facilities and conference support within easy walking distance of the city centre.
-An exciting programme of conference field trips will allow attendees to sample the diversity of regional marine and freshwater ecosystems.
-Before or after the conference, delegates could travel south for a winter holiday on the ski fields, enjoy New Zealand’s ‘winterless’ top of the North Island, or maybe plan a field trip or tropical holiday on one of the many Pacific islands that are only a short flight away from Auckland.
+Before or after the conference, delegates could explore Auckland’s magnificent Hauraki Gulf and its beautiful islands.
+The jewel of the gulf is Waiheke Island, a haven of vineyards, olive groves, beaches and fine dining, just a 40-minute ferry ride from downtown Auckland.
+For an exciting day trip, discover the history and sandy coves of Rotoroa Island, explore the open wildlife sanctuary of Tiritiri Matangi Island or climb the volcanic cone of Rangitoto Island for incredible views from the summit.
+If you have a little more time, travel south for a summer holiday to discover the majestic Milford and Doubtful Sounds, encounter marine life in Abel Tasman National Park, enjoy New Zealand’s beautiful Bay of Islands, or maybe plan a field trip or tropical holiday on one of the many Pacific islands that are only a short flight away from Auckland.